Best Travel Experiences

 ✅ 22 hours pick-up truck trip to Timbuktu

-ℹ️ A 22 hours insane journey from Gao to Timbuktu in Mali.
-Traveling on top of the cargo of a Mauritanian smuggler pick-up truck along with 18 other people was quite rough.
-Everything was OK until there was a sand storm and we had to jump out of the 4WD at 1:30 AM at gunpoint by the Malian army, at gunpoint.
+ℹ️ On a truly insane, rough 22-hour journey from Gao to Timbuktu, Mali, I traveled while mounted atop the cargo of a Mauritanian smuggler’s pick-up truck along with 18 other people.
+All seemed well until a sand storm approached and we had to jump out of the truck bed at 1:30 AM while under threat of the Malian army, at gunpoint.
 Indeed, it was day’s worth of an unforgettable experience!

 📹 Pick-up truck travel in Mali: